kuldeep2300/Sheriyans-Backend-Code/5 Ejs, Dynamic Routing, and Project Setup/README.md

 1) setting up parsers for form

+2) setting up ejs for ejs pages - EJS stands for Embedded JavaScript.
+It is a template engine that allows you to embed JavaScript code within HTML to generate dynamic web content.
+EJS is often used with Node.js and frameworks like Express.js to create dynamic web pages.

-2) setting up ejs for ejs pages install using bun or npm setup ejs as a view engine
+    install using bun or npm
+    setup ejs as a view engine